HarisRasul12/ESC499-Thesis-SAT-Trees/SATreeCraft/README.md

 - It supports datasets with both categorical and numerical features.

 ## 4.5 Clustering Problems
-- This dircetory holds the modules for the encodings for clustering problem: Minimize Maximum Diameter as of now Release ver--1.0
+- This dircetory holds the modules for the encodings for clustering problems: Minimize Maximum Diameter , Bicriteria Optimization as of now Release ver--1.1

 ## 5. Images
 - Contains visualizations of decision trees, which can be generated using either PySAT or Loandra based on the user's input.